boldbi/bold-bi-docs/docs/resource-migration/migrate-data-sources-online.md

    ![Advanced Fields](/static/assets/resource-migration/migrate-data-sources-online/images/advanced-field.png#width=55%)

-8. By submitting the form, the publishing process will be started and you can check the status of the publishing in the **Published Resources** page.
+8. By submitting the form, the publishing process will be started, and you can check the status of the publishing on the **Published Resources** page.

     ![Submit Publish](/static/assets/resource-migration/migrate-data-sources-online/images/submit-publish.png#width=55%)

 ## External site

-You can publish the data source to the sites created in other Bold BI servers.
+You can publish the data source to sites created on other Bold BI servers.

 1. Click `+` button to **add external site**.

    ![Add External Site](/static/assets/resource-migration/migrate-data-sources-online/images/add-external-site.png#width=55%)

-2. Fill in the following details as shown in the following image:
+2. Fill in the following details as shown in the image:

   * **Name** - Enter the name that you want for external site.
   * **Client ID** - Enter the Client Id of the site.